Yandex parent to review ownership of Russian tech giant, seek divestment | Technology

 Russian internet giant Yandex's Dutch holding company on Friday said it planned to divest ownership and control of most of Yandex Group, with the international divisions of some services to be developed outside Russia.

+Almost 88% of Yandex's ownership structure is free-float, with many Western funds among shareholders.
+INTERNET CONTROL

+Yandex has faced criticism this year for complying with Russian law in restricting access to online resources banned by the state.
+In February, Yandex, which has denied being complicit in censorship, started warning Russian users seeking information about events in Ukraine of unreliable information online.
+The Russian government in September tightened its grip on the internet, when Yandex sold its news feed and homepage to state-controlled rival VK.

 Yandex N.V. said the strategic process was at a preliminary stage and that any changes would ultimately require shareholder approval.
+The board expects Yandex N.V. to be renamed in due course, with the business to be divested retaining exclusive rights for the use of the Yandex brand.
 The company has set up a special committee charged with exploring various scenarios, including developing the international divisions of Yandex's self-driving technologies cloud computing, data labelling, and edtech independently from Russia.

 The Dutch parent said it would seek to divest ownership and control of all Yandex Group's other businesses, which include the company's dominant search and advertising unit, as well as ride-hailing and e-commerce.